James-HoneyBadger/GOM/README.md

 You can install Gulf of Mexico from PyPi, by doing any the following:

 ```
-pip install dreamberd
+pip install GulfOfMexico
-pip install "dreamberd[input, globals]"
+pip install "GulfOfMexico[input, globals]"
-pip install "dreamberd[input]"
+pip install "GulfOfMexico[input]"
-pip install "dreamberd[globals]"
+pip install "GulfOfMexico[globals]"
 ```

 Each of these commands installs Gulf of Mexico with the respective dependencies. `input` installs the `pynput` package and allows the use of `after` statements and event watchers. `globals` installs `PyGithub` and allows you to declare `const const const` variables that are publically stored using GitHub.
 Note: to use the latter, you must enter a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) in the `GITHUB_ACCESS_TOKEN` environment variable.

 ## Usage

-Now that you have installed GulfOfMexico, you can run the REPL using the `$ dreamberd` command, or you can run a file using `$ dreamberd FILE`.
+Now that you have installed GulfOfMexico, you can run the REPL using the `$ GulfOfMexico` command, or you can run a file using `$ GulfOfMexico FILE`.
 Usage instructions here:

 ```
-usage: dreamberd [-h] [-s] [file]
+usage: GulfOfMexico [-h] [-s] [file]

 positional arguments:
   file                  the file containing your Gulf of Mexico code